Vekaltor/blogger/README.md

 ### - User Panel
 A dedicated user panel will empower users to modify, edit, add, and delete their posts with ease.
 This feature enhances the user's control over their content.

+### - Comment System
+The Blogger platform will introduce a comprehensive commenting system, allowing users to engage in discussions about posts.
+Users can leave comments and reply to existing ones, enhancing the sense of community and interaction.